josteph/website/docs/esbuild-exploration.md

 ## Conclusion

-It is not easy to fully migrate from existing build tools, there are also many unexplained limitations of esbuild in this blog.
+It is not easy to fully migrate from existing build tools, there are also many unexplained limitations or edge cases of esbuild in this blog.
 Although, you may find several testimonies about the significant speed improvements [here](https://github.com/privatenumber/esbuild-loader/issues/13).

 If you are not convinced yet, just give it a try 😉